Travel Log: Gold Coast & Cairns

 After our brunch we went to Burleigh Heads and walked along the beach.
 It was a gorgeous day and I was happy I got to meet up with friends.
-The next day we went to Mandala and had vegan pizza.
+The next day we went to Mandala and had vegan pizza and dessert.
 It was amazing and I loved the vibe of this restaurant/art gallery.
 I highly recommend it!

 On our last day we took the bus to Byron Bay, which was the “hippy” area of the Gold Coast.
 We definitely felt at home there, finding a vegetarian Indian buffet and a natural food store to stock up on snacks.
 There was even a raw restaurant called, Naked Treaties, where we indulged in some decadent treats!

-Then we headed to Cairns (pronounced like Cannes) to mark a biggie of my bucket list: to snorkel the Great Barrier Reef!
+Then we headed to Cairns (pronounced like Cannes) to mark a biggie off my bucket list: to snorkel the Great Barrier Reef!